agentic-geek/leads-export-tool/README.md

 1. Check the Render logs in your dashboard
 2. Verify that all environment variables are set correctly
 3. Ensure your Google Cloud service account has the necessary permissions
+4. Make sure all required dependencies are properly installed

 ## License